evidence-dev/evidence/sites/docs/pages/components/big-value.md

 ```
 ### Linking to other pages

-link can be used to link to external or internal pages
+The link property makes the Value component clickable, allowing navigation to other pages.

 <BigValue
   data={orders_with_comparisons}